misk0zz/RVPW/README.md

 # Reverse Shell Persistent Windows (RVPW) persistent reverse shell for windows
 This is a fileless living off the land reverse shell written in JScript and Powershell script.
 It runs every time the windows boots and relies solely on windows registry and environment variables to execute without creating any files on the system<br>

 Disclaimer: this program is only for educational purposes

+This repository is in the process of being updated with improvements in the script, if you have any suggestions or help do not hesitate to let me know at the following email: misk0z@proton.me

 ## Reverse shell
 In this case I'm using ngrok to make a tcp tunnel: